akhikhl/gretty/README.md

 Current implementation of hot deployment does not detect changes in gretty parameters.
 That means: whenever you change "build.gradle", containing "gretty" section, you'll need to restart the web-application "by hand", only then the changes will have effect.

-Here is more information on some of the parameters [of gretty plugin extension] affecting hot-deployment:
+You can fine-tune hot deployment by adjusting the following parameters [of gretty plugin extension]:

 "scanDir" defines one or more directories, scanned by hot-deployment.
 The directory could be a string, denoting relative (to the project) or absolute path, or instance of java.io.File class.
-You don't need to call "scanDir" for the following folders:
+You should not call "scanDir" for the following folders:

 * ${projectDir}/build/classes/main
 * ${projectDir}/build/resources/main